Large Language Model Inference Service¶

 Why is this valuable / worth using?¶

 It’s an unlimited-use API that we provide at no cost to our communities.
-(APIs from OpenAI, Anthropic, and similar providers all cost money to use.)
-The inference service provides a larger, more capable LLM than would fit on a g3.xl
+(APIs from OpenAI, Anthropic, DeepSeek, and similar providers all cost money to use.)
+The inference service provides larger, more capable LLMs than would fit on a g3.xl

-If you are a Jetstream2 user, this service does not cost any SUs to use.
-It is available as long as you have an active allocation (and an instance to connect from).
+This service does not cost any Jetstream2 SUs to use.
+It is available as long as you have an ACCESS account (sign up here if needed).

 What can I do with it?¶